 tremors.
 When someone is not actively using the body part affected by the tremor, the tremor can be referred to as resting or static.
 Kinetic tremors usually occur when you attempt to move a limb, usually an arm or hand.
 Postural tremors occur when trying to maintain a position against gravity, like if you’re holding your arms outstretched.

 - Myoclonus: This refers to sudden, often repetitive, involuntary muscle spasms and jerks.
 A disruption of the central nervous system or a nerve injury usually triggers it.
 Myoclonus is also a type of simple tic.
 Other tics can be vocal or involve more complex, involuntary actions.

 The symptoms of dyskinesia

 - bobbing of the head

 Levodopa increases the level of dopamine in the brain.
 People with Parkinson’s lack dopamine-producing brain cells.
-Levodopa replaces dopamine for those with Parkinson’s as well as other conditions that involve low levels of dopamine.
+Levodopa replaces dopamine for people with Parkinson’s disease and other conditions that involve low levels of dopamine.

 Some treatment options may include:

 - adjusting the dose of your levodopa to avoid large fluctuations in the amount of dopamine in your system